 While researching our Edgar family tree I noted a name change of John Thomas Onions (1842-1924) to Edgar in his childhood and that led me to document the lost history of our Onions ancestors.

 The origins of the Black Country family is quite concentrated despite their origins in Staffordshire, Shropshire, & Worcestershire.
-The county’s borders have shifted over time and our family lived in those border areas so their county of birth may no longer align with the current map.
-However the origin of the Onions family line is most likely Welsh.
+The county’s borders have shifted over time, and our family lived in those border regions, so their county of birth may no longer align with the current map.
+However the origin of the Onions family line is most likely even further west, Wales.

 Googling the Onions family name will return something similar to the following, which must be taken with a pinch of salt:

 Brythonic in origin, the name of Onions came from the rugged landscape of Wales.
 The name is from the common Welsh personal name Enion.
 The Old Welsh form of this name was Enniaun, which is ultimately derived from the Latin name Annianus.
 The name is also associated with the Welsh word “enion,” which literally means “anvil” and connotes the qualities of stability and fortitude.
 Some experts also associate the surname Onions with the Welsh word “uniawn,” which means “upright” or “just.”Google.com

 If you have any photographs, documents, or personal stories about the family, I would be delighted to include them in this, or future, family histories.
 Thank you